mattwach/matrix_clock/README.md

 | 1:37 PM  | 13:37    | yellow     | yellow       | magenta    |
 | 11:37 PM | 23:37    | yellow     | yellow       | magenta    |

-If you are wondering about the hour's tens place, the clock doesn't show it.
-I thought it made the clock easier to read but you'll have to be aware of the time-of-day enough to determine in the tens place yourself.

-> Note that the clock has other easier-to-read modes that show actual numbers,  More on that later.
+The falling points do not show the tens place of the hor becuase I thought it made the clock harder to read.
+Also there are not many options in the tens place (0, 1 or 2).
+If you want the tens place, you can select one of the available display modes that shows it.

 # Feature Overview